"And God made the beasts of the earth after their kind,

 The Lesser Antillean populations of Boa and the Corallus tree boas invaded the region from South America.
 On the other hand, Chilabothrus is Greater Antillean and Bahamian and, as a group, probably evolved in situ from a Central American stock.

 Boa is represented in the region by two endemic species.
 B. orophias lives in Saint Lucia, while B. nebulosa inhabits Dominica.
 They seldom reach over two meters in length but they are bulky and heavy for their length.
-Additionally, the Mexican and Central American subspecies of Boa constrictor, B. c. imperator, is found in a few Caribbean islands east of Central America.
+Additionally, Mexican and Central American subspecies of Boa imperator, are found in a few Caribbean islands east of Central America.
 There are fossil records of Boa from elsewhere in the Lesser Antillean island chain, as far north as Antigua.
-It is not known at the moment why those populations became extinct, seemingly in pre-Columbian times.
+It is not clearly known at the moment why those populations became extinct, seemingly in pre-Columbian times.

 In my opinion - and course anyone can disagree with me - the genus Boa contains the most majestic and elegant ophidians on Earth.